 - Garnish: ground black pepper

 Add the London dry gin, watermelon juice, lemon juice and black pepper honey syrup into a shaker with ice and shake until well-chilled.

 Garnish with a watermelon cube coated on one side with ground black pepper.

-*Black pepper honey syrup: Add 2 tablespoons peppercorns into a small saucepan over high heat and shake gently until fragrant.
+*Black pepper honey syrup: Add 2 tablespoons black peppercorns into a small skillet over high heat and shake gently until fragrant.
 Add 1 cup water, bring to a boil and cook for 3 to 5 minutes.
 Strain into a measuring cup and add enough additional water to bring the measure to 1 cup.
 Add 1 cup honey and stir until dissolved.
-Will keep, sealed and refrigerated, for up to 1 week.
+The syrup will keep, sealed and refrigerated, for up to 1 week.